-States that a goal is set of 60% of Michigan residents achieve a post-secondary credential, certification or degree by 2030.
+Sets a goal of 60% of Michigan residents achieving a post-secondary credential, certification or degree by 2030.

 Sec.
 228. Communication with the Legislature

 Forbids a community college from taking disciplinary action against an employee for communicating with the legislature.